SmartDataInnovationLab/AutoML4TS/README.md

 autots.predict()
 ```

-The next few paragraphs will give you an overview of this framework.
+The next few paragraphs will give you an overview of this framework, which is inspired by [Auto Sklearn](https://github.com/automl/auto-sklearn)
+.
 ![image](https://github.com/SmartDataInnovationLab/AutoML4TS/blob/master/Images/timeseries_pipeline.png)
 In this framework, time-series forecasting problems are reframed as supervised learning problems through sliding window method.
 To solve such machine learning problems follows this framework a commonly used process, which consists of the following five steps.